 Your volunteers are an elite group.
 Recognize them on International Volunteer Day with privileges that set them apart.

-You could also print up shirts that highlight your volunteers.
+You could also create merch or print up shirts that highlight your volunteers.
 Karen Maldonado, program coordinator at Keep Texas Beautiful, says, “Everyone loves a free t-shirt, and it’s also a great way to thank sponsors by placing their logos on the back.”
 Make sure you have plenty of shirt sizes available, so no one feels left out.
 If you’re worried about your budget, leave the date off your shirts.
 That way, you’ll be ready when next year’s International Volunteer Appreciation Day rolls around.

 Make it Personal